Roller Derby is a full-contact sport on wheels, played on a flat oval track.

 • the Jammers have to dodge and race their way through the pack and round the track

-• the opposing team’s Blockers do all they can to hold the Jammer back, hit her out of the track, or just knock her down!
+• the opposing team’s Blockers do all they can to hold the Jammer back, hit them out of the track, or just knock them down!

 The first time through the pack Jammers don’t score points.
 They fight to be first out of the pack without committing any penalties, to become Lead Jammer for that jam.